A01750632/NLPActivities/README.md

 ### Test

-All the test are on the file test.py if you run this file, are the test are run automatically
+All the test are on the file test.py if you run this file, the test are run automatically

 ### Run the main code of the tasks

 to run it just simply run the "run.py" file, that it already contains the instructions to run the code